Covering a set of line segments with a few squares: Problem 1: The Decision Problem

 The reasoning behind Observation~\ref{obs:covering_touches_all_sides} is simple: if the covering does not touch one of the four sides, say the left side, then the covering could not have covered the leftmost vertex of the set of segments.
 An intuitive way for two squares to satisfy Observation~\ref{obs:covering_touches_all_sides} is to place the two squares in opposite corners of the bounding box.
-This intuition is formalised in Observation~\ref{lem:2-covering_corner}.
+This intuition is formalised in Lemma~\ref{lem:2-covering_corner}.

-\begin{lemma}[Sadhu et al.~\cite{DBLP:journals/tcs/SadhuRNR19}] A set of segments is 2-coverable if and only if there is a covering with squares in opposite corners of the bounding box of the set of segments. \end{lemma}
+\begin{lemma}[Sadhu et al.~\cite{DBLP:journals/tcs/SadhuRNR19}] A set $S$ of segments is 2-coverable if and only if there is a covering with squares in opposite corners of $\BB(S)$. \end{lemma}

-Lemma~\ref{lem:2-covering_corner} is useful in that it narrows down our search for a 2-covering.
 It suffices to check the two configurations where squares are in opposite corners of the bounding box.
 For each of these two configurations, we simply check if each segment is in the union of the two squares, which takes linear time in total, leading to the following theorem:

-\begin{theorem} One can decide if a set of $n$ segments is 2-coverable in $O(n)$ time. \end{theorem}
+\begin{theorem} One can compute a $2$-covering of a set of $n$ line segments, or report that no such covering exists, in $O(n)$ time. \end{theorem}